Visiting the Alhambra in Granada: Complete 2025 Guide

 Generalife

-The Partal Gardens, with their large pond and the backdrop of the Alhambra, provide one of the most iconic views of the complex.
+The Partal Gardens are especially worth a stop.
+The large pond, combined with the Alhambra’s backdrop, gives you one of the most iconic views of the entire complex.

 Alcazaba – The Fortress